-If an employee does not feel comfortable speaking to their immediate supervisor or wishes to pursue the issue further after discussing it with their immediate supervisor, they may contact the Manager for Human Resources.
-The Executive for Missional Implementation is also available to assist with any issue, upon request from either an employee or the Manager for Human Resources.
+If an employee does not feel comfortable speaking to their immediate supervisor or wishes to pursue the issue further after discussing it with their immediate supervisor, they may contact the Director for Human Resources and Staff Engagement.
+The Executive Conference Minister is also available to assist with any issue, upon request from either an employee or the Director for Human Resources and Staff Engagement, via email or by phone.